X16Community/faq/faq.md

 The X16 will be made entirely with parts that are still readily available today, ensuring perpetual availability without reliability issues, but in keeping with David's vision, it will house a real CPU rather than using emulation or an FPGA recreation of a processor.
 Running Commodore BASIC V2 (with some additions), the X16 will be inexpensive enough to allow a critical mass of users to create an expansive software ecosystem, but simple enough that a single person can understand all of the chips and components that allow that software to run.

-Three models, or "Generations" of the computer are planned under the "Commander X16" brand umbrella:
+Three models, or "Generations" of the computer are planned under the "Commander X16" brand umbrella.
+All of the models will run the same software and will feature full support for keyboard, mouse, and game controllers.

 * **Gen-1**: This is the Developer Edition, with 4 expansion slots, giving you flexibility for hardware and software development.
+(A network card will be available to match the networking capabilities of G2 and G3 systems.)
-* **Gen-2**: This is unapogetically a game console.
-It will feature cartridge support and a stylish case that calls back to the fun and functional designs of 80s game consoles.
-It will also feature integrated network support, with access to the Commander X16 BBS.
+* **Gen-2**: Is it a computer or a game console?
+Yes.
+Featuring cartridge support and a stylish case, it is a fully featured X16 computer - with a bonus!
+Integrated WiFi will connect to the Commander X16 BBS and offer a variety of games, applications, and development tools.
 * **Gen-3**: The "Elite" model will feature a fully integrated single-chip design.
 The goal of the Gen-3 product is portability and price, potentially targeting classrooms and students.
 With a target price of $100, this will be a computer anyone can afford, and with access to the Commander X16 BBS, students will be able to download and share their works with other students around the world.

 ## Who is The 8-Bit Guy